Ternary universal sums of generalized polygonal numbers: General tools

 \begin{proof} From the conditions (iv) and (v), we may assume that

 Hence the theorem follows directly from Corollary 2.2 in \cite{pentagonal}. \end{proof}

-\begin{lem} Let $L$ be a ternary $\z$-lattice with class number greater than $1$.
-Assume that the genus of $L$ contains only one spinor genus.
-If an integer $a$ is represented by all isometric classes in the genus of $L$ except at most only one isometric class, then for any positive integer $s>1$ with $(s,dL)=1$, $as^2$ is represented by all lattices in the genus of $L$. \end{lem}
+\begin{lem} Let $f$ be a integral ternary quadratic form with class number greater than $1$.
+Assume that the genus of $f$ contains only one spinor genus.
+If an integer $a$ is represented by all isometric classes in the genus of $f$ except at most only one isometric class, then for any positive integer $s>1$ with $\text{gcd}(s,2df)=1$, $as^2$ is represented by all quadratic forms in the genus of $f$. \end{lem}

-\begin{proof} Without loss of generality, we may assume that there is a $\z$-lattice, say $M$, that does not represent $a$.
-For any prime $p$ not dividing $dL$, the graph $Z(p,L)$ defined in \cite{bh} is connected.
-Hence there is a $\z$-lattice $M'$ such that $M'$ is adjacent to $M$ and $a$ is represented by $M'$.
-Since $pM'$ is represented by $M$, $ap^2$ is represented by $M$.
+\begin{proof} Without loss of generality, we may assume that there is a quadratic form, say $g$, that does not represent $a$.
+For any prime $p$ not dividing $2df$, the graph $Z(p,f)$ defined in \cite{bh} is connected.
+Hence there is a quadratic form $g'$ such that $g'$ is adjacent to $g$ and $a$ is represented by $g'$.
+Since $p^2g'$ is represented by $g$, $ap^2$ is represented by $g$.
 This completes the proof. \end{proof}